School-Based Immigration Processes

 2) Optional Practical Training:

 F-1 students may apply for authorization to work temporarily (1) part-time during school, (2) during annual vacation periods, or (3) after completion of all course requirements for the degree.
 The total maximum period of authorization for OPT of any type is twelve months.
 You must obtain the endorsement of the Designated Student Officer on the Form I-20, and send it with a completed work authorization application (Form I-765) and filing fee to USCIS.
-Processing time for the EAD will be 30 to 90 days.
+Processing time for the EAD issuance is typically 30 to 90 days, though delays over the last few years have resulted in far longer processing times.
+USCIS has recently issued premium processing options.

 • Nonimmigrant Intent:Even if you have an unexpired visa, each time you reenter the United States, you are subject to the general requirements of your F-1 nonimmigrant visa including your continuing nonimmigrant (temporary) intent.
 The USCIS Officer may question you regarding your future plans in order to determine that your stay in the United States is indeed temporary and that your intention is to depart the United States following expiration of your student status.
 If the USCIS officer believes that your intent is NOT temporary, you will be refused admission to the U.S.

-• If your F-1 student visa stamp has expired:If your student visa has expired, contact Kuck Casablanca LLC prior to making travel plans.
-It may be difficult to obtain a new F-1 visa stamp during your practical training period.
+• If your F-1 student visa stamp has expired:If your student visa has expired, contact Kuck Baxter, LLC prior to making travel plans.
+It may be difficult to obtain a new F-1 visa stamp during your optional practical training period.

 • If change of status to H-1B has been filed:It is not advisable to travel while a request for change of status is pending, unless you plan to stay abroad until after the petition is approved.